Who was . . .

 laborer, factory worker, oyster pirate on the San Francisco Bay,

-member of the California Fish Patrol, sailor, railroad hobo, and
+member of the California Fish Patrol, sailor, able-bodied seaman,

-he joined Coxeys Army in its famous march on Washington,
+In his teens, he joined Coxeys Army in its famous march

-D.C., and was later arrested for vagrancy in Erie County, New
+on Washington, D.C., and was later arrested for vagrancy in Erie

-York.
-As a journalist, Jack covered the Russo-Japanese War for
+County, New York.
+As a journalist, Jack covered the Russo-Japanese

 It was during his cross-country travels that he became acquainted